 An intimate journey of discovery amid stunning Alpine panoramas.
 This itinerary includes riding on the famous Glacier Express and staying in some of Switzerland's most enchanting hotels.

-A wonderful tour, visiting the best of Europe's great highlights.
+A wonderful trip, visiting the best of Europe's great highlights.
 At this time of year, nothing could be more enjoyable than rubbing shoulders with the locals, while you snack on homemade gingerbread and sip mulled wine in cosy cafes and colourful Christmas Markets.

 An all-encompassing journey of magnificent menus, outstanding scenery and incredible cultural heritage, this itinerary brings you face-to-face with Europe’s finest attractions.